Same4254/MARS_Assembler/README.md

 - Comment lines with CTRL+/
 - Delete lines with CTRL+d
 - To change the theme, go to "Settings > Editor...".
 In this menu you will see a new panel on the right, double click any of the theme names to set it.
+- The Default syntax coloring is, generally, good for light mode themes.
+In the syntax coloring panel, there is a button to set the syntax coloring to some dark mode colors.
+These are some colors I thought worked.
+You can change them as you please.

 ## How to run MARS
  - Download any version of Java, later or equal to, Java 8